duglikespiano/dugsnotes-algorithms-datastructures-javascript/README_EN.md

 ### 3. What I learned </br>

 0. Installation and Setting for Vitest
-1. String Reversal
+1. String reversal
 2. Palindrome
 3. Reversing an integer
-4. Max Character
+4. Max character
 5. Fizzbuzz
+6. Array chunking